vstaykov/kinvey-assignment/README.md

 Feel free to ask questions to clarify any of the requirements, and have fun with it!

 # Installation
-Follow the [installation instructions](../master/docs/INSTALLATION.md) to setup all prerequisites
+Follow the [installation instructions](../master/docs/INSTALLATION.md) to setup all prerequisites.

 # Run
   1. Configure application